What is Simpsons Paradox?

 To wrap up, Simpson’s Paradox occurs when you fail to account for relevant information when analyzing data.
 This paradox occurs when you aggregate data and lose essential details in the process.
 With the enrollment example, you get opposite results when you look at the overall acceptance rates by gender but don’t consider the varying departmental acceptance rates.
 For the COVID example, you get confusing results when you assess the overall death COVID percentages by vaccination status without accounting for underlying risk factors.

 It shouldn’t be surprising that discounting relevant factors will distort your results.
-But it is surprising how easily it can happen if you don’t watch for it!
+But it is shocking how easily it can happen if you don’t watch for it!

-To avoid this type of confusion, researchers must carefully consider the level of data aggregation and carefully examine the data for potential confounding variables that could influence the results.
-By doing this, they can ensure that their study results accurately reflect the underlying trends and patterns in the data.
+By doing this, you can ensure that your study results accurately reflect the underlying trends and patterns in the data.

 References